danthedrummer/HuddlOut_server/README.md

 **RETURNS:** *"invalid params" if invalid params, "not member" if user is not member of the group, list of profile ids of group member profiles if successful*

-**MEMBERSHIP TYPES:** *ADMIN - Full control, MODERATOR - All admin control except for group deletion, MEMBER - No control, INVITED - Invited user*
+**MEMBERSHIP TYPES:** *ADMIN - Full control (Only owner is admin), MODERATOR - All admin control except for group deletion, MEMBER - No control, INVITED - Invited user, KICKED - Kicked user*

 ### Users
 #### Get Profile